MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_11_explore_compliance_mgr.md

 ---
 Demo:
-    title: 'Explore the Microsoft 365 compliance center & Compliance Manager'
+    title: 'Explore the Microsoft Purview compliance portal & Compliance Manager'
-    module: 'Module 4 Lesson 2: Describe the capabilities of Microsoft compliance solutions: Describe the compliance management capabilities of Microsoft 365'
+    module: 'Module 4 Lesson 2: Describe the capabilities of Microsoft compliance solutions: Describe the compliance management capabilities of Microsoft Purview'
 ---

-# Demo: Explore the Microsoft 365 compliance center & Compliance Manager
+# Demo: Explore the Microsoft Purview compliance portal & Compliance Manager

 ## Demo scenario
-In this demo, you will show the Microsoft 365 compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.
+In this demo, you will show the Microsoft Purview compliance portal home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.

 ## Instructions

-#### Demo Part 1: Show the Microsoft 365 compliance center home page and how to customize the card view and the navigation panel.
+#### Demo Part 1: Show the Microsoft Purview compliance portal home page and how to customize the card view and the navigation panel.

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.
 You should already be signed in as the admin.
 If not, sign in with your admin credentials.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

 1. Under Admin centers, select **Compliance**.
-A new browser page opens to the welcome page of the Microsoft 365 compliance center.
+A new browser page opens to the welcome page of the Microsoft Purview compliance portal.

 1. The card section on the home page shows you, at a glance, how your organization is doing with your compliance posture, what solutions are available for your organization, and more.